ezh/android-DigiControl/README.md

 * application component are multithreaded, asynchronous and event driven.
 Functional part of Scala nature allow to concentrate on primary target.
 AOP with AspectJ weaving reduce redundant code.
 * service component are rapid and __careful for battery life__.
 Bridge based on BOOST C++ library.
 This enables us to benefit from __epoll__.
-* it is fully functional, has no ads and can be used for an unlimited period
+* at this time it is fully functional, has no ads and can be used for an unlimited period

 Feel free to translate or modify documentation, edit wiki or add comments.

 Having question, suggestion or idea about the software?
-Contact us or open issue.
+Contact us [open issue](http://github.com/ezh/android-DigiControl/issues).

 ##### Our vision.